Skip advert

 If you’re caught driving a car without road tax, you could receive a severe fine.
 If you’re stopped by police at the roadside, they have the power to confiscate your vehicle.
 You can check if your car is taxed on the DVLA’s website to make sure.

-When buying a new or used car, you need to tax it before driving away, as there’s no ‘grace period’.
+When buying a used car, VED is not carried over from the previous owner.
+You need to tax it immediately before driving away, as there’s no ‘grace period’.
 You can tax a car instantly online or by calling the DVLA, ensuring you have the logbook (V5C) or new keeper slip (V5C/2) handy so you can obtain the vehicle’s unique reference number.
 If you have a car you want to keep in storage and not drive, you can cancel its road tax by making a SORN (Statutory Off-Road Notification), which is valid for 12 months.

 Who is exempt from road tax?